 Principles of natural justice and procedural fairness

-Standard 6 of the child safe environments: standards for dealing with information obtained about a person's criminal history as part of a relevant history assessment (PDF 845KB) explains the obligation to ensure procedural fairness.
+Standard 6 of the child safe environments: standards for dealing with information obtained about a person's criminal history as part of a relevant history assessment (PDF 845KB), available from the Department for Education and Child Development website, explains the obligation to ensure procedural fairness.

 The common law recognises a duty to accord a person procedural fairness or natural justice when a decision is made that affects a person's rights, interest or legitimate expectations.